axelmuhr/Atari_Transputer_Software/README.md

 The files are currently sorted into folders named either by their author or programming language.
 See the specific READMEs inside each folder.

+To learn more about how to access the Tranputer from a (Atari) program, [read the main article here](https://www.geekdot.com/stgatw-programming-and-software/#howtocode)